fbhs-cs/purdys-puzzles/Puzzles/2019-11/SOLUTION.md

-## Solution to October 2019 Puzzle
+## Solution to November 2019 Puzzle

 ### Part 1 - Understanding the problem & looking for a pattern